 Nasdaq Named to Dow Jones Sustainability Index for the Seventh Consecutive Year

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) has been named for the seventh consecutive year to the Dow Jones Sustainability Index (DJSI), one of the most prestigious environmental, social, and governance (ESG) ranking benchmarks.
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Nasdaq NDAQ has been named for the seventh consecutive year to the Dow Jones Sustainability Index (DJSI), one of the most prestigious environmental, social, and governance (ESG) ranking benchmarks.
 Nasdaq maintains its industry leadership as one of just eight diversified financial services companies selected for inclusion in the 2022 North America Index.

 The Dow Jones Sustainability Indices were established in 1999 as the pioneering series of global sustainability benchmarks on the market.
 The indices are float-adjusted market capitalization indices that measure the performance of companies selected using ESG criteria.